califlower/Multithreaded_Bank/README.md

 Code between Server and Server 2 are nearly identical.
 Server 2 though forks on a client connection.
 The account list is mmapped in shared memory so that the server forks can read and write to it.
 The number of accounts is also mmapped.
+Client connections will cause the server to print the PID of the new process that was generated.

 **open**